productdana/sgbouncewizard/README.md

 1. `$ npm run dev:mock`
 2. `$ npm run json-server`

-## Starting Front End w/ Docker Container
+## Starting Front End w/ Backend Docker Container

 Please make sure the backend service and mySQL docker container are running prior to running the front end application.
 More information on this can be found at: https://github.com/jimmyjames85/bouncecm